2034254/social-network/README.md

 npm i && cd client && npm i && cd ..
 ```

-2. Create variables.env file and replace values with yours
+2. Create variables.env file in the root folder of project and copy and paste these variables into

 ```
 NODE_ENV=development